a4649/uminho-merstel-aer/README.md

-# AER - Emergent Network Architectures
+# Emergent Network Architectures

-Exercises and projects developed during the Emergent Network Architectures curricular unit of the Engineering of Computer Networks and Telematic Services from School of Engineering, University of Minho https://www.eng.uminho.pt/en/study/_layouts/15/UMinho.PortaisUOEI.UI/Pages/CatalogoCursoDetail.aspx?itemId=3929&catId=12
+Project developed during the Emergent Network Architectures curricular unit of the Engineering of Computer Networks and Telematic Services from School of Engineering, University of Minho https://www.eng.uminho.pt/en/study/_layouts/15/UMinho.PortaisUOEI.UI/Pages/CatalogoCursoDetail.aspx?itemId=3929&catId=12

+This project aims to develop an network application that must support mobility among the nodes of the network.
+To achieve the goal the work is divided into three main parts.
+The first one is to create the infra-structured network and integrate it with the nodes that are able to move - acting as an ad-hoc.
+Then, the application is developed, in our case, it is a file transfer application where nodes with mobility must be able to access and download files from the server in the infra-structured network.
+The last goal is to develop a DTN module that gives the nodes the capability to store and forward the packets, acting as a router and improving the network’s performance.

 File Sharing project usage example